jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Change List:**
 * Carries forward the armor rating and durability changes from Some Assembly Required

-### Enclave X-02 Redistribution.esp
-**Description:** Adjusts the availability of X-02 Power Armor in the world

-**Dependencies:** Enclave X-02 Power Armor

-**Installed If:** The Redistribute Power Armor feature and Enclave X-02 Power Armor boxes are both checked

-**Change List:**
-* Replaces the full set of X-02 placed by the original mod with a partial set

 ## X-02 Power Amor (Creation Club)